celo-org/docs/docs/community/celo-sage/celo-sage.md

 Celo Sages are Celo community members who are passionate about expanding Celo’s mission of prosperity for all.
 They are developers, educators and content creators interested in creating and sharing technical content with the Celo community.

-- **Create:** Write blogs, documentation, videos, or designs to help developers build on Celo.
-- **Earn:** Receive bounties (Upto $500) from your work, learn and earn for your contributions to the ecosystem.
-- **Grow:** Work closely with members of the Celo Community to find new opportunities.

 ✅ [Submit an application](/community/celo-sage/submit-application)

 :::tip